Mutually Unbiased Bases in Composite Dimensions -- A Review: Equivalences and conjectures

 The focus of Zauner's 1999 PhD thesis was on so-called \textit{regular affine} quantum designs \citep{Zauner1999} (see \citep{Zauner2011} for an English translation).
 A \textit{regular} quantum design is a set $\mathcal{D}=\{P_{1},\ldots,P_{n}\}$ of $d\times d$ projection matrices such that $\mbox{Tr}[P_{i}]=r$ for all $i=1\ldots n$.
 The degree of a quantum design is defined as the number of distinct elements in the set $\{\mbox{Tr}[P_{i}P_{j}]:1\leq i\neq j\leq n\}$.
 A quantum design is called resolvable if the $n$ projections can be partitioned into $\mu$ subclasses, where each subclass contains $n/\mu$ pairwise orthogonal projections summing to the identity.
 An \textit{affine} quantum design is resolvable and has degree two.
-When affine designs are regular, i.e. $r=1$, the elements of $\mathcal{D}$ form a set of MU bases, and the following equivalence holds \citep{Zauner2011}.
+When affine designs are regular, i.e. $r=1$, the elements of $\mathcal{D}$ form a set of MU bases, and the following equivalence holds \citep{Zauner2011}. \begin{equivalence} A set of $\mu$ MU bases $\{\mathcal{B}_{0},\ldots,\mathcal{B}_{\mu-1}\}$ of $\mathbb{C}^{d}$ exists if and only if an affine quantum design of order $d$ and $r=1$ exists with $\mu$ orthogonal subclasses. \end{equivalence}